Welcome to Middle School

 software, and sheet music

-Prerequisite: One-year playing experience is necessary and the ability to
+Prerequisite: One year of playing experience is necessary and the ability to read music notation

 Length of Course: One year